 After the bath, one can visit a temple or Tikana, and offer the prayers.
 Such Tikanas make sure that there is either a wheat grass or a small mango shrub sown in an earthen pot, so that the worshipers can offer water mixed with sugar, carrot chunks, basil leaves etc and light incense sticks.

 After the Puja, one can have some tea or milk and young girls or elderly ladies can have some fruits too.
-Generally females apply Mehendi (Henna), or spend day doing light work and spending some good moments with neighbors, friends and family while waiting for the dusk.
+Generally females apply Mehendi (Henna), or spend day doing light work and enjoying some good moments with neighbors, friends and family while waiting for the dusk.

-In the evening, the womenfolk do ‘shingar’, get ready for the occasion, wearing bright clothes and jewellery.
+In the evening, the womenfolk do ‘shingar’ to get ready for the occasion, wearing bright clothes and jewellery.
 They can have some tea or milk before visiting a tikana to hear the ‘Teejri Katha‘.
 Generally the women carry some wholewheat flour, cucumber, carrot etc and offer this to the priest, generally a lady (Brahmani/ Bhambryani).
 The katha is repeated for number of times, by the Brahman/ Brahmani, so that every batch of worshipers can hear it.
-Once back from temple, even water couldn’t be consumed till the moon rise.
+Once back from temple, even water couldn’t be consumed till the moon rises.

 And when the moon rises, the argh is offered thrice, followed by offering water and lighting diya and incense sticks.
 The following verse is chanted while offering’ argh’ :